FaintWhisper/Gecko/README.md

 ## Prerequisites
 You must have Python 2.7 installed in your computer to make use of this tool.

-## Use
+## Installation
-After downloading the app from the releases tab, you should follow this steps to make use of the tool.
+1. Download the latest version of the program from the releases tab.
+2. Extract the contents inside a folder.

-1. Open the terminal and type the following command
+3. Open a terminal windows and type the following command:
 ```
 py -2 -m pip install -r requirements.txt
 ```

+##Use
-2. Place your songs inside the root directory of the project, alonside the script named 'Tag.bat'.
+1. Place your songs inside the root directory of the project, alonside the script named 'Tag.bat'.
-3. Run the script by double clicking it and wait for it to finish.
+2. Run the script by double clicking it and wait for it to finish.

 Once finished, all the songs that have been processed succesfully will be fully tagged.